Range Rules and Safety Polices

 • Report any observed violations to the Board via email.
 Include time, date, license plate of vehicle and a description of the incident.
 Include names of any witnesses.
 All names will be held in confidence.

-• Members may bring guests, however only two (2) guests plus one (1) member may shoot at any one time.
+• Members may bring guests, however only two (2) guests plus one (1) member may shoot at any time.

 • No alcoholic beverages are allowed on the range.